AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 The following configuration of the repository requires you to have Windows or Linux as your OS, as the Azure Kinect SDK is not available for macOS.
 The setup has only been thoroughly tested on Windows.

-First you'll need to install [cmake](https://cmake.org/download/) to build the project.
+First you will need to install [cmake](https://cmake.org/download/) to build the project.

 We have used vcpkg to manage the projects dependencies.
 With the following commands you can install it: